June 26, 2026

 Monitor your effective tax rate over time.
 Significant changes from prior periods can indicate errors in recording or shifts in your income mix.

 Collaborate across teams.
-Open communication between tax and accounting functions ensures that book and tax positions stay aligned and reduces surprises at year-end.
+Open communication between tax and accounting functions keeps book and tax positions aligned and reduces surprises at year-end.

 Common pitfalls and how to avoid them